zuhaibimtiaz/ZBAppRouter/README.md

 ## Usage
 ### Defining Routes
-Start by importing `ZBNavigationStack` and defining your routes by conforming to the `ZBRoutable` protocol:
+Start by importing `ZBAppRouterFramework` and defining your routes by conforming to the `ZBRoutable` protocol:

 ```swift
 import ZBNavigationStack